Operator: | Hand wheel operated |

 Valve: Valves are for starting or stopping flow, regulating or throttling flow, preventing back flow or relieving and regulating pressure in fluid or gaseous handling applications.
 Common valve types include: Ball, Butterfly, Check, Diaphragm, Gate, Globe, Knife Gate, Parallel Slide, Pinch, Piston, Plug, Sluice, etc.

-Reflux Valve
+Mobrey Valve

 Check Valve: Reliable Backflow Prevention Solution